 Motivation

 Agents engage Theory of Mind (ToM) to infer mental states, intentions and goals of other agents.
 ToM is related to goal-setting-theory and belief-desire-intentionality (BDI)-models of agents, which were originally constructed in philosophy of agency and action.
 However, a long lasting dogma held that only human agents, especially adults, have a ToM.
-This was due to probably high cognitive demands and complexity of the underlying neural mechanisms: ToM relies on relations between intentional agents and abductions in complex belief-networks.
+This was probably due to high cognitive demands and complexity of the underlying neural mechanisms: ToM relies on relations between intentional agents and abductions in complex belief-networks.
 But recently approaches applying ToM-like explanations to infants, chimps, scrub-jays and others have emerged, despite objections by philosophers holding a top down approach to ToM.

 In man-machine-systems as well as multi-agent-modeling inferring intentions also is an actual and crucial topic.
 Giving the user a suitable image of the machine and vice versa demands an adequate realization of behavior.
 This holds especially for dialogical situations, for the machine shall be able to “understand” user’s aims and respond accurately.
 This cannot be done with pure behavior reading: recognizing user’s mimics, gestures and prosody is not enough to “understand” a dialogical scene or intentions.
 But starting with a full blown ToM for technical agents may be like handling all conceptual and implementation-related problems at once.
 Indeed, it seems unrealistic to believe in an “intention module” generating intentions, which could be implemented literally in technical agents.

 Our approach is Minimal ToM, which we have already applied as an alternative explanation for infants, chimps and scrub-jays.
 It relies on relations between agents and their encountered objects and is quite far away from common sense.
 This can be realized without referring to intention-reading.
-Minimal ToM-demands are suited between behavior reading and full blown ToM.
+Minimal ToM-demands are situated between behavior reading and full blown ToM.
 In limited situations explanations of ToM and Minimal ToM may partially overlap, enabling agents with Minimal ToM to behave intentional-like and being able to fake a strong ToM.
 In these situations “faking” allows to give the user a suitable image of the machine without implementing an intentional architecture literally.

 We apply Minimal ToM to technical agents and explore applications and biological and technical underpinnings in companion-systems.